Colorado Ballot 2024

 Key Lecture Points

-• Colorado is one of many states that allow the legislature to refer the passage of a law to a vote of the electorate (referendum).
-Additionally, the Colorado Constitution permits citizens to amend it or propose a change to the Colorado statutes by way of a direct initiative.
+- Colorado is one of many states that allow citizens (via petition) or the legislature itself to refer the passage of a law to a vote of the electorate via a referendum.
+Additionally, the Colorado Constitution permits citizens to amend the constitution or propose a change to the Colorado statutes by way of a direct initiative.

 Reflective Questions